 After completion of all components of the General Examination, the student and chair of the Supervisory Committee review the composition of the committee to determine whether any changes are indicated to provide appropriate supervision for the dissertation.
 Committee changes based on changing availability (e.g., a faculty member going on leave) or shifts between exam and dissertation topics are not uncommon.
 Changes in the composition of the committee are made by submitting a formal request to the Director of the Doctoral Program; this request includes a clearly detailed rationale for the change and signature of the Chair and the student (Change of Committee) request form of School website [Revised 8/2009]).

 The next step is Supervisory Committee approval of the Dissertation Prospectus.
 At this point the student identifies at least three members of Supervisory Committee (excluding the GSR) who will compose the Dissertation Reading Committee.
-This is the group that must serve as primary mentors during the dissertation research and writing and who approve the final Dissertation.
+This is the group that provides primary mentorship during the dissertation research and writing and that approves the final Dissertation